So what's a goal setting page doing on a devotional site? Goal manifestation depends on belief as much as any spiritual or religious belief system.

 I have also grown in compassion in a more meaningful way because of life experiences many would consider unfortunate.

-Being intellectually compassionate while living in a relatively cloistered world is not the same as being compassionate towards society's outcasts whom you have gotten to know well.
+Being intellectually compassionate while living in a relatively cloistered world is not the same as being compassionate towards society's outcasts whom one has gotten to know well.

 Goal setting is a way for you to self-direct your life in material and non-material contexts and is worth doing.